Summer Programs and Internships

 Geological Society of America - GeoCorps America

 These are paid Geoscientist Opportunities on National Parks, National Forests, and BLM Lands “The Geological Society of America strives to increase the presence of geoscientists on federal lands, thereby increasing the permanent hiring of geoscientists, enhancing the transfer of geoscience knowledge to land managers and the public, and raising awareness of the geosciences.”
 Student membership in GSA is required for eligibility.
-Good general information on how to prepare a strong application is provided in the ‘Tips’ section of the GSA website.
+Good tips on how to prepare a strong application is provided for GeoCorps America.

 Incorporated Research Institutions for Seismology (IRIS) – Summer Undergraduate Internship Program